AnyLog-co/documentation/data distribution and configuration.md

 # Data Distribution and Configuration

 The distribution of data to nodes in the network is determined by policies published on the blockchain.
-A policy is a structure that determines how nodes needs to trat or process data or information that is required during the processing of the data.
+A policy is a structure that determines how nodes needs to treat or process data or information that is required during the processing of the data.
 Each policy is a JSON object that is structured as nested dictionaries.
 The root dictionary has one attribute that determines the type of the policy and the children provide the content of the policy.

 There are 2 ways to represent how data is distributed.